frida/frida-ci/images/worker-ubuntu-20.04-arm/README.md

 We can see that the command and control of the target is supported by a number of [scripts](https://github.com/WorksButNotTested/frida-ci/tree/feature/worker-arm/images/worker-ubuntu-20.04-arm/scripts).

 ### Test.sh
 First, let's look at the `/opt/test.sh` script.
-This is not used for building the image, but is provided so that a developer can start and interact with the target from the terminal inside the docker image.
+This is not used for building the image, but is provided so that a developer can start and interact with the target from the terminal inside the Docker image.

 ```bash
 QEMU_AUDIO_DRV=none \